tushar-97/tushar-97.github.io/_posts/2019-05-26-everything-gsoc.md

 ### <a name="week6-plans"></a>Upcoming Week Plans
 I plan to finish basic authorization checks this week and then test it out by creating a random database locally.
 {: style="text-align: justify;"}

 ---
+## Week 7
+July 8<sup>th</sup> - July 14<sup>th</sup>
+I added authorization checks for mongo provider this week.
+We still need to find a better way for doing these checks, but other than that everything is in place.
+{: style="text-align: justify;"}

+As always relevant commits can be tracked on the [add-jwt-token](https://github.com/tushar-97/bindaas/tree/add-jwt-token) branch.
+{: style="text-align: justify;"}

+### <a name="week7-completed-tasks"></a>Completed Tasks
+1. Added authorization check for mongo queries

+### <a name="week6-pending-tasks"></a>Pending Tasks
+1. Replace these checks with more efficient ways, but at the provider level

+### <a name="week6-design-updates"></a>Design Updates
+I have added a enable authorization checkbox when we create a mongo provider.
+This has been kept specific to mongo by design because we aren't rolling out authorization for other data providers at the moment.
+After enabling authorization the user can specify roles and their corresponding queries.
+We then parse and run these queries to get a list of authorized _ids.
+So now whenever the user wants to fetch/update documents we will just check if the _ids of the documents in question are a complete subset of the authorized _ids we had below.
+The above method is definitely optimal and we are looking for alternatives.
+{: style="text-align: justify;"}

+### <a name="week6-plans"></a>Upcoming Week Plans
+Discuss and implement a better authorization check mechanism.
+This will be followed by extensive testing.
+{: style="text-align: justify;"}

+---